yusuf-shahin/Redux-and-RTK-Basic-Concepts-and-Projects/redux-toolkit-basic-project/readme.md

 import { useSelector } from "react-redux"

 const CartContainer = () => {
-  const { cartItems, total, amount } = useSelector((state) => state.cart)
+  // it is help us to select the value of initialState const { cartItems, total, amount } = useSelector((state) => state.cart)

   if (amount < 1) {